Ki Teitzei: Deuteronomy chapter 23

-Rabbi Jose noted that the law of Deuteronomy 23:8 rewarded the Egyptians for their hospitality notwithstanding that Genesis 47:6 indicated that the Egyptians befriended the Israelites only for their own benefit.
+Rabbi Jose noted that the law of Deuteronomy 23:8 rewarded the Egyptians for their hospitality, notwithstanding that Genesis 47:6 indicated that the Egyptians befriended the Israelites only for their own benefit.
 Rabbi Jose concluded that if Providence thus rewarded one with mixed motives, Providence will reward even more one who selflessly shows hospitality to a scholar.

 Rabbi Samuel ben Nahman compared the laws of camp hygiene in Deuteronomy 23:10–15 to the case of a High Priest who was walking on the road and met a layman who wanted to walk with him.
 The High Priest answered the layman that he was a priest and needed to go along a ritually clean path, and that it would thus not be proper for him to walk among graves.
 The High Priest said that if the layman would come with the priest, it was well and good, but if not, the priest would eventually have to leave the layman and go his own way.
 So Moses told the Israelites, in the words of Deuteronomy 23:15, "The Lord your God walks in the midst of your camp, to deliver you."

 The Mishnah taught that if the time for the recitation of the Shema arrived and a man is impure due to a seminal emission (as discussed in Deuteronomy 23:11), he may contemplate the Shema in his mind, but neither recite the blessings preceding the Shema nor the blessings following it.
-Over food which, after partaking, one is obligated to recite a blessing, he recites a blessing after, but he does not recite a blessing before.
+Over food, after partaking, one is obligated to recite a blessing; he recites it afterward but not beforehand.
 In each of these instances, Rabbi Judah taught that he recites the blessings before and after.

 Rabbi Eleazar ben Perata taught that manna counteracted the ill effects of foreign foods on the Israelites.
-But the Gemara taught after the Israelites complained about the manna in Numbers 21:5, God burdened the Israelites with the walk of three parasangs to get outside their camp to answer the call of nature.
+But the Gemara taught that after the Israelites complained about the manna in Numbers 21:5, God burdened them with a walk of three parasangs to get outside their camp to answer the call of nature.
 And it was then that the command of Deuteronomy 23:14, "And you shall have a paddle among your weapons," began to apply to the Israelites.

-The Mishnah taught that a red cow born by a caesarean section, the hire of a harlot, or the price of a dog was invalid for the purposes of Numbers 19.
+The Mishnah taught that a red cow born by a caesarean section, the hire of a harlot, or the price of a dog was invalid for Numbers 19.
 Rabbi Eliezer ruled it valid, as Deuteronomy 23:19 states, "You shall not bring the hire of a harlot or the price of a dog into the house of the Lord your God," and the red cow was not brought into the house.